Blacks Who Tortured White Man Charged with Hate Crimes

 On Jan.
-1, four black men and women kidnapped and tortured a special needs white man and broadcast their brutality live on Facebook.
+1, four black men and women kidnapped and tortured a special-needs white man and broadcast their brutality live on Facebook.
 The mainstream media has reluctantly reported that the group has been charged with hate crimes and will be in court on Jan.
 6, according to law enforcement officials in Chicago, the city where the atrocity took place.

 By John Friend

 Hate crime charges have been brought against four black Chicago-area residents just days after a gruesome video broadcast on Facebook Live and spread on social media and video sharing sites went viral.
-The roughly 30 minute video, originally broadcast live to the world on the Facebook page of one of the criminals arrested, documents the savage beating and torturing of an 18-year-old white man with special-needs.
+The roughly 30-minute video, originally broadcast live to the world on the Facebook page of one of the criminals arrested, documents the savage beating and torturing of an 18-year-old white man with special needs.

 In the video, the young white man is shown tied up and cowering in the corner of an apartment with his mouth covered with plastic.
 He is beaten, slapped, and verbally assaulted.
 At one point, his attackers slice his sweatshirt open with a knife and eventually cut a chunk of his scalp and hair off of his head.
-During the vicious attack, the black criminals can be heard shouting “F*ck Donald Trump!” and “F*ck white people!”
+During the vicious attack, the black criminals can be heard shouting, “F*ck Donald Trump!” and “F*ck white people!”
 The perpetrators also degraded and humiliated the young man, forcing him to drink toilet water, kiss the floor, and denounce President-elect Donald Trump.

 Yesterday, hate crime charges were filed against the four perpetrators.
 Incredibly, police officials in Chicago and media pundits originally debated whether or not the crimes depicted in the video and later admitted to by the perpetrators amounted to a hate crime.
 However, the racially and politically motivated nature of the crime was simply too obvious to ignore.